gcanales75/stp-sec-gov-at-scale/content/work1/task-3.md

 	<img src="../images/Picture9.png" alt="drawing" width="700"/>

 1. For Task Definition Name, enter `Fargate-td-[your-name]`.
 You could use your name or some alias.
-Please remove the brackets "[ ]".
+Please remove the brackets.

 1. You don't need a select **Task Role** for this task.